twilio/twilio-video.js/COMMON_ISSUES.md

 </p>
 </details>
 <details>
-<summary>seSinkId method is not implemented in all browsers</summary>
+<summary>setSinkId method is not implemented in all browsers</summary>
 <p>

    The `audioElement.setSinkId()` method, which is used to change the audio output device for a given HTML audio element, is only implemented in Desktop Chrome and Desktop Edge.
-Therefore, it will not be possible for users to change their audio output device in other browsers.
+Therefore, it is not possible for users to change their audio output device in other browsers.
 Users will have to use their operating system settings to change their audio output device instead.

    More information about this method (including browser compatibility) is available [here](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/setSinkId).
 </p>